UnitedPlanet/intrexx-in-docker/README.md

 # Intrexx in Docker

-__ATTENTION:__ Until Intrexx 21.03 is officially released, please refer to the Docker Hub page, for preview image names.
+__ATTENTION:__ Please refer to the Docker Hub page, for a list of available image names.

 Intrexx in Docker creates an enseble of containes to host an Intrexx instace plus a portal.
 It builds on the basic idea that the portal is not part of the image.
 Instead, the image is just an Intrexx runtime (stripped heavily from a default intrexx installation) plus the blank portal template.
 Docker Compose is used as a deployment tool.